CHOOSING A FACIAL IMPLANT

 - Achieving greater fullness and definition in the cheeks

 - Re-contouring facial structure that has changed with aging

 - Correcting deformities or disfigurement caused by injury, accident or congenital conditions

 The surgery is generally performed on an outpatient basis (overnight stay) followed by a return home the next day.
 The duration of the surgery will depend on your individual circumstances, but for cosmetic surgery on an otherwise healthy face, it should only take between two or three hours.

 - Lower jaw: The implant incision is made inside the lower lip/gum junction, or underneath the chin.

 - Chin implant: An incision is made inside the lower lip/gum junction, or underneath the chin.

 - Cheek implant: The implant can be positioned through an internal incision inside the upper lip, or placed through the lower eyelid.

-Your surgeon will advise you regarding appropriate foods and medications to be taken both before and after surgery.
-On the day of surgery, it’s advisable to wear a loose fitting blouse or buttoned shirt that doesn’t need to be pulled over your face.
-Put a plan in place for someone to drive you home after surgery, and preferably to stay with you on your first night back home.
+Dr Laniewski will advise you regarding appropriate foods and medications to be taken both before and after surgery.
+It’s also highly recommended that you refrain from smoking in the weeks leading up to surgery as this can impact your recovery.
+On the day of surgery, it’s advisable to wear a loose-fitting blouse or buttoned shirt that doesn’t need to be pulled over your face.
+Put a plan in place for someone to drive you home after surgery, and to stay with you on your first night back home.